 Veza: A critical tool for data governance and compliance

 Upon implementing Veza’s cloud-based data security platform, security teams were able to quickly identify challenges in Choice’s environment.
 They found orphaned users and groups and policies that weren’t attached to any entities.

 In short, lots of things to clean up.
 When policy violations are discovered, Veza helps accelerate remediation by automatically sending alerts to ServiceNow, thus giving Choice’s security teams a heads-up regarding what needs to be fixed.

 “Our partnership with Veza has been fantastic.
 We’re very confident that not only are we going to get a lot out of the product, but we’re also going to help Veza set the direction for integrations they can add to make it easier to secure our cloud,” says Simpson.
-As for Choice Hotels, they’re looking to extend Veza to more teams and get to applications like SharePoint and eventually go deep into every database they have.
+As for Choice Hotels, they’re looking to extend Veza to more teams and get to additional applications and eventually go deep into every database they have.
 “This is one of the most exciting tools I’ve ever seen, and I’ve been at it for 30 years.
 Out of the box, Veza has given us the ability to identify and fix aspects of our InfoSec environment that we didn’t have before,” concluded Harris.